-It isn’t over just because the officer arrested you.
+It isn’t over just because an officer arrested you in Maryland.
 You have not been convicted of a crime, and may still escape without any permanent consequence other than the severe inconvenience of the arrest and a brief stay in jail.
-It is easy to despair, but don’t give up!
-If you let your guard down even for a moment, you may give the authorities all the evidence they need to convict you.
+Don’t give up!
+I can help.
+If you let your guard down even for a moment, you may give the authorities evidence that they need to convict you, or spend unnecessary time in jail awaiting trial.

 Remain Silent, Ask for a Lawyer